How do you travel more for less?

-I am frequently asked how I have managed to make travel such a consistent part of my day-to-day life.
-So I wanted to provide some tips for ways I have been able to accomplish this.
+You CAN travel more for less!
+So with all the expenses involved in planning a trip, how is that possible?
+I am frequently asked how I’ve managed to make travel such a consistent part of my day-to-day life.
+Therefore, I wanted to provide some tips for ways I have been able to accomplish this.
 Some sacrifices and compromises are necessary, and may not be for everyone.
 But I for one think they are well worth it!
 This is a long post – and that’s good news!
 It means there’s a lot of ways to save money on travel!

-- Seek out parking discounts.
 If you need to park and fly or park and cruise, research your options.
 The airports and cruise ports charge a premium for parking.
-A Google search for your airport or cruise port and “cheap parking” will yield you wallet-friendlier options with free shuttle service.
+I usually use Way Parking for cheap and reliable airport and cruise port parking.
+They have a great app where I have my receipt and everything else I need in a convenient, digital format.
+And my car is always locked up safe and secure.
 Some hotels also offer cruise packages that provide parking.
 Google “hotel cruise package” and your port city for those.

 Here are some of my favorite ways to facilitate saving for travel: